phdata/streamliner/customer-docs/schema-evolution.md

 Output of this command is scripts that can be executed in snowflake to create table 4 and alter table t1 to add column c3.

 Note: In all the commands above any name can be provided to the configuration files.

+## Exception Handling Process

+Streamliner handles the following changes:

+* New columns
+* Compatible extension of columns such as extending a string type
+* Modifying comments
+* Modifying nullability

+Streamliner is unable to handle column renames or column deletes.
+These will need to be handled via an exception process.

+The risks and process associated with handling exceptions varies by data format.
+Snowflake loads CSV data positionally and therefore more likely to be corrupt. **Snowflake loads Parquet data by source column name.
+Parquet makes this exception process significantly easier and therefore is strongly recommended.**

+### Column Renames

+The safest solution is to drop and reload the table.

+#### Parquet

+If no data has been loaded since the column rename, then the new data will show up with the new column name, and it's safe to follow the following process:

+1. Rename column on the Snowflake side.
+2. Re-define the PIPE object to use the new column name.

+#### CSV

+There are no guarantees about the ordinal position of the column.
+The table should be reloaded.

+### Column Deletes

+Column deletes are simpler to handle, especially with Parquet.

+#### Parquet

+Column deletes are handled gracefully.
+If the column has yet to be deleted in Snowflake, it'll be populated with null.
+Therefore, you simply need to:

+1. Drop column on the Snowflake side.
+2. Re-define the PIPE object to remove the use of the deleted column

+#### CSV

+CSV is complicated as Snowflake uses ordinal position to identify column.
+However, if no data has been loaded since the user deleted the column, you can:

+1. Drop column on the Snowflake side.
+2. Re-define the PIPE object to remove the use of the deleted column

+If data has been loaded without the column, then the ordering is wrong and corrupt data has been loaded.
+The table should be reloaded.